 East GalleryNUA forms an important part of our campus infrastructure and is a focus for NUA’s research environment, attracting internationally renowned researchers, practitioners and critics to our community.

-NUA is a founding member of the Consortium for Research Excellence, Support and Training (CREST), a network of Universities and Colleges engaged in collaborative interdisciplinary research projects and training for research-active staff and students.
+NUA is a founding member of GUILDHE Research, a flourishing network of Universities and Colleges engaged in collaborative interdisciplinary research and training.

 Work with us